 Every customer outsourcing work to a software company, expects their product to be of the highest quality (thanks, Captain Obvious).
-And it’s the Quality Assurance team that’s responsible for thoroughly checking whether the application is error-free and falls in line with customer requirements.
+And it’s the Quality Assurance team that’s responsible for thoroughly checking whether the products or services are error-free and fall in line with customers requirements.
 How to painlessly go through the process of quality assurance without getting lost and confused?
-By introducing Quality Assurance standards – they may sound scary but it’s the best way to improve quality management, systematize work and ensure quality.
+By introducing Quality Assurance standards – they may sound scary but it’s the best way to improve quality management, systematize work and ensure quality control.

-During every stage of development, clients are in constant contact with the production team – providing them with requirements, checking the progress and adjusting new features.
-Even though all this varies depending on a project, we need universal Quality Assurance standards which could be applied to (almost) any software project.
-Here are a few things which we had in mind when we designed such QA standards here at The Software House:
+During every stage of product development, customers are in constant contact with the production team – providing them with requirements, checking the progress and adjusting new features.
+Even though all this varies depending on a development project, we need universal Quality Assurance standards which could be applied to (almost) any software project.
+Here are a few things which we had in mind when we designed such QA standards processes here at The Software House:

 - What practices give us the greatest value?

 - What improves product software quality?

 - How can the customer gain confidence that their product is in good hands?